Basis of accounting

 - Foreign currency transactions and advance consideration

-The directors do not expect that the adoption of the standards listed above will have a material impact on the financial statements of the Group in future periods, except as follows:
+The directors do not expect that the adoption of the standards listed above will have a material impact on the financial statements of the Group in future periods, except in the case of IFRS 16, as described below:

 - IFRS 9 is effective for annual periods beginning 1 January 2018 and will replace IAS 39 Financial Instruments.
-This standard covers the classification, measurement, impairment and de-recognition of financial assets and financial liabilities, together with the new hedge accounting model.
-The Group does not expect the transition to the standard to have a material impact on the financial statements.
+This standard covers the classification, measurement, impairment and de-recognition of financial assets and financial liabilities together with a new hedge accounting model.
+The Group does not expect the transition to this standard to have a material impact on the financial statements.

 Beyond the information above, it is not practicable to provide a reasonable financial estimate of the effect of these standards until a detailed review has been completed.